How to Record a Zoom Meeting at Top Quality for Video Editing

 Get Enough Light

 Make sure you are lit well.
 Exposing the image correctly will enhance the image quality tremendously.
 For example, you could sit by a window during the day or make sure that all of the lights are on at night.
+We also review several video lighting options below.

 Put the Camera at Eye Level (or Slightly Higher)